Planned Giving Means Stewardship

 Give a Gift Before or When You Die and Leave a Legacy

 Plan now to make giving to God part of your estate plan.
 A gift through your estate plan is easy and a blessing.
 It can also be one of the best memories you can leave of God’s faithfulness to you and of your faith in Him.
 Your legacy is what you leave behind and your estate plan may contain the largest gift you ever make and the greatest message you leave behind as your legacy.
 Make it about your God.
+That is a legacy you can leave to your family with eternal blessings!

 There is a lot to know